 The total annual yield of fresh bark of Prunus in the mount Oku region is 301 075.05kg/year or 361.
 475 tons/year.
 The total Prunus quota to be granted to trade companies in the North west region should be 180.7 tons of dried barks/year.
 Domestic Prunus also found in the remaining divisions is not included in this quota.
 If the 997.61 exploitable trees of Prunus found in the protected area are excluded from the exploitation, then the annual quota of the Prunus will be 175.78 tons of dried barks/year.
 If the area out of the community forest is moved, then the quota for the wild Prunus in the north west will be 129.59 tons of dried barks/year.
-If both the area out of the community forest and the protected area are excluded quota of wild Prunus in the North west will be 124.6 ing to note that there are about 250 tons of dried gion.
+If both the area out of the community forest and the protected area are excluded from the exploitation, then the annual quota of wild Prunus in the North west will be 124.6 tons of dried barks/year.
+It is interesting to note that there are about 250 tons of dried barks of Prunus in the North west region.
 That Prunus was harvested and could not be exported due to the ban pronounced by the European Commission.